mbarcia/drupsible-samba/README.md

 # drupsible-samba
 Drupsible role for installing Samba inside a Vagrant guest running on a Windows host.
-Its main purpose is to overcome the known limitations and pitfalls of the NFS sync'ed folders of Vagrant.
+Its main purpose is to overcome the known limitations and pitfalls of the vboxsf and NFS sync'ed folders of Vagrant.

 This role installs and configures smbd and nmbd services, and creates two shares:
 - app shared folder